Alex-Costea/Wiles/index.md

 let min := fun(list : list[int]) -> int?
 begin
     let var min_value := list @ 0
-    with min_value as int do
+    when min_value is int do
         for x in list from 1 do
             if x < min_value do
                 min_value := x